All Episodes

 That's an example of what Sharia would be like.

-So it's this is uh 25 years ago.
+So this is 25 years ago.

 My only point is that 25 years ago, a number of us said, don't be foolish.

-The president's getting away with violation the cost of violating the constitution now and then nobody does anything about it.
+The president's getting away with violating the Constitution now and then.

 And I can remember, wasn't that long ago?

-Congress would never give up that kind of it would never let that kind of thing happen.
+Congress would never give up that kind of thing.

-But let's go back to the National Football League here for just a second, because let me just tell you up top here, rather than build up to this, the thing that amazes me the most about this.
+But let's go back to the National Football League here for just a second because let me just tell you up top here, rather than build up to this, the thing that amazes me the most about this: if you go back to the game in question,

-If you go back to the game in question, the AFC championship game, the Baltimore Colts, uh the Indianapolis Colts alleged that the Patriots were playing games with the footballs and were underinflating them to make It easier for the quarterback to throw them.
+the AFC championship game, the Baltimore Colts, the Indianapolis Colts alleged that the Patriots were playing games with the footballs and were under-inflating them to make it easier for the quarterback to throw them.

-At that point, the NFL could have, and if you read this report from Ted Wells, they had every opportunity to stop everything in progress and look into it at that moment, even if it meant delaying the start of the game, they could have re-examined the footballs.
+At that point, the NFL could have, and if you read this report from Ted Wells, they had every opportunity to stop everything in progress and look into it at that moment, even if it meant delaying the start of the game.

-Remember that Walt Anderson, the referee for the game, said for the first time in 19 years, the balls were not presented to him pre-game.
+Remember, Walt Anderson, the referee for the game, said for the first time in 19 years, the balls were not presented to him pre-game.

-And Anderson said for the first time in my career as a ref, something happened here that shouldn't happen.
+And Anderson said, for the first time in my career as a ref, something happened here that shouldn't happen.

-The point is the National Football League allowed that game to be played.
+The point is, the National Football League allowed that game to be played highly suspicious that the balls were improperly inflated.

-You realize had they taken a different course of action, they could have delayed the game whatever it takes, maybe not at all.
+You realize had they taken a different course of action, they could have delayed the game whatever it takes, maybe not at all, because they had plenty of advance warning via the allegation.

-They could have taken steps to go get those balls back from the field, examine every one of them, throw out the ones that were under or improperly inflated, make sure that all the balls were correct and according to regulations and start the game.
+They could have taken steps to go get those balls back from the field, examine every one of them, throw out the ones that were under or improperly inflated, make sure that all the balls were correct and according to regulations, and start the game.

-Instead, they allowed the game to start, apparently fully aware that some of the balls did not meet regulation.
+Instead, they allowed the game to start, apparently, fully aware that some of the balls did not meet regulation.

 Now, if the report is true and it doesn't use this terminology, the reason that would happen would be to be able to catch the team violating the rules in the act, which is what happened.